 Fred’s last days in Gun Creek

-On the second day of December in 1924, Just a few weeks before his birthday, Fred dropped all but two of his burros off at the Wilbanks Ranch just a few miles east from his cabin.
-He told the Wilbanks family during dinner he was going to “fatten them up” while he was on a 10-day prospecting trip in the Sierra Ancha mountains.
+On the second day of December in 1924, just a few weeks before his birthday, Fred dropped all but two of his burros off at the Wilbanks Ranch, just a few miles east from his cabin.
+He told the Wilbanks family during dinner that he was going to “fatten them up” while he was on a 10-day prospecting trip in the Sierra Ancha mountains.
 This was the last time anyone ever saw Fred Pranty.

-Eventually, his absence was noticed when his two burros wandered in the Ogilvie Ranch near Tonto Natural Bridge.
-One burro carrying Pranty’s chuck box and bedroll while the other carrying his saddle.
+Eventually, his absence was noticed when his two burros wandered onto the Ogilvie Ranch near Tonto Natural Bridge.
+One burro was carrying Pranty’s chuck box and bedroll, while the other was carrying his saddle.
 A local rancher formed a posse of cowmen, and an investigation of his cabin revealed a locked door, a coffee pot on a charred fire, his watch on the table, and his rifle on the wall, but no clue of his whereabouts.

 Upon reporting their suspicions to the justice of the peace in Payson, they were ordered to retrieve Fred’s belongings for safekeeping.
 When they returned, his cabin had been looted.
 His disappearance became the talk of the rim country, and the search for his body continued for years.
 Some speculated he struck it rich and was murdered.

 Eventually, Fred’s mining claim in Gun Creek expired and was up for grabs.
 Dudge and Albert Greer started shipping ore from the mine.
 While prospecting, they would hunt for food.
-One afternoon while staring over a bluff, Dudge Greer spotted Fred’s skull from above.
-His remains were found showing the devastation of time, weather, and the varmint he hunted.
-A bullet hole in the skull and broken leg bone suggested he took his own life to ease the agony of pain.
+One afternoon, while staring over a bluff, Dudge Greer spotted Fred’s skull from above.
+His remains were found, showing the devastation of time, weather, and the varmints he hunted.
+A bullet hole in the skull and a broken leg bone suggested he took his own life to ease the agony of pain.
 Fred Pranty died at the age of 62 years old.

 “There was bones and equipment scattered all over, probably scattered by rains and animals.
 There were shovels and picks, a canteen, pack saddle.
-It was initialed F.P.”
+It was initialed F.P.”– Dudge Greer

-His revolver and miners pick was found nearby and was used to identify him.
-Fred’s signature marking, three dots identifying his tool were evident.
+His revolver and miner’s pick were found nearby and were used to identify him.
+Fred’s signature marking, three dots identifying his tool, was evident.
 Carrel Wilbanks was called to serve on the coroner’s jury and agreed.
 He presented a hammer that Fred had given him years earlier with the same three dots.
-Carrol Wilbanks also confirmed the revolver found, indeed, belonged to Fred Pranty.
+Carroll Wilbanks also confirmed that the revolver found indeed belonged to Fred Pranty.

 “The pick had three dots on it made with a centerpunch, just like the hammer, and I identified his gun.
 Course I didn’t have a serial number, but it was a .380 automatic like he owned.
-We decided it was Fred Pranty all right and that he must have shot himself.”
+We decided it was Fred Pranty all right and that he must have shot himself.”– Carrel Wilbanks

 “Well, sir, they took them bones up to the jailhouse in a gunny sack, threw em on the shelf, and forgot about em.
-It wasn’t until sometime after Hall Greer got elected justice of the peace that he got to nosing around and found they had an unauthorized inmate in the jail and took the bones down to the old Payson cemetery and buried em”
+It wasn’t until sometime after Hall Greer got elected justice of the peace that he got to nosing around and found they had an unauthorized inmate in the jail and took the bones down to the old Payson cemetery and buried em”– Carrel Wilbanks

 “Aside from the fact that it was plain sacrilegious, it made me mad to think old man Pranty had to spend years in jail after he died.”

-Even though Fred’s mother Mary was let down again, she eventually made it to Puru, Nebraska.
-She died May 1, 1911, and is buried in Mount Vernon cemetery.
+Even though Fred’s mother, Mary, was let down again, she eventually made it to Peru, Nebraska.
+She died on May 1, 1911, and is buried in Mount Vernon Cemetery.

 It’s unclear why Fred decided to leave his family.
-Regardless, 40 years later, his Niece wanted to know what exactly happened to uncle Fred.
-Louis Prante Stevens, the niece of Fred Pranty, started her research in 1976 after her cousin found a topo map listing Lewis and Pranty Creek.
-She eventually came to Arizona and met with Carrel Wilbanks, The only person still alive who knew Fred.
+Regardless, 40 years later, his niece wanted to know what exactly happened to Uncle Fred.
+Louis Prante Stevens, the niece of Fred Pranty, started her research in 1976 after her cousin found a topographical map listing Lewis and Pranty Creek.
+She eventually came to Arizona and met with Carrel Wilbanks, the only person still alive who knew Fred.

 She published her story in True West Magazine in March of 1978 titled “Mystery of Pranty Wash” In that story, she writes,